gsidhu/buzee-tauri/logbook.md

 ## - Set up cron job to index every hour.

+- Added code to detect when window loses focus to grayscale the window contents.
+But plugged out for now because the loop seems to be a bottleneck.
+- Disabled body scroll on results page, enabled elsewhere.
+- Replace popover with title attribute on result path.
+Added it to name column as well.
+- Fixed delete triggers in database.
+- Added icons using `npm run tauri icon`.
 - Added `folder` as a filetype dropdown.
 - Suggested search works.
 - Populating search suggestions from the database combining items from file contents, file names and the complete filename itself.